opendr-eu/opendr/docs/reference/voxel-object-detection-3d.md

 - **model_name**: *str {'pointpillars_car_xyres_16', 'pointpillars_ped_cycle_xyres_16', 'tanet_car_xyres_16', 'tanet_ped_cycle_xyres_16'}*
   The name of the model to download.
 - **path**: *str*
-  Local path to save the files
+  Local path to save the downloaded files.
 - **server_url**: *str, default=None*
   URL of the pretrained models directory on an FTP server.
 If None, OpenDR FTP URL is used.